The Best of Via Dinarica:

 Single supplement: 90 EUR

 – Price is per person, double occupancy

-– All travelers will be paired with a same gender roommate when a roommate is available
+– All travellers will be paired with a same-gender roommate when a roommate is available

 About Via Dinarica Adventures